Skip to main contentSkip to navigation

 Common SMR Drive Families

 The Seagate Rosewood family (ST1000LM035, ST2000LM007) uses SMR.
 These 2.5-inch drives are found in external USB enclosures, laptops, and gaming consoles.
-They are among the most common drives seen in data recovery labs because of their high sales volume and the firmware vulnerability in Module 03/0C that causes translator corruption after power loss.
+They are among the most common drives seen in data recovery labs because of their high sales volume and the firmware vulnerability in the Media Cache (SysFile 348) and Translator (SysFile 28) that causes logical corruption after power loss.

 Western Digital's SMR lineup includes certain Caviar Blue models (WD20EZAZ) and some Elements/My Passport external drives.
 Seagate's Barracuda desktop line includes both CMR and SMR models, which are not always distinguishable by the consumer-facing model number.